ArtS/arts.github.com/_drafts/using-simple-drop-down-lists-in-ASP-NET-MVC.md

             var states = GetAllStates();

             // Set these states on the model.
 We need to do this because
-            // only selected in the DropDownList value is posted back, not the whole
+            // only the selected value from the DropDownList is posted back, not the whole
-            // list of states
+            // list of states.
             model.States = GetSelectListItems(states);

             // In case everything is fine - i.e. both "Name" and "State" are entered/selected,